benjaminkiesl/tamarin_toy_protocol/README.md

 ## Extended Protocol: Resending Messages

 In our current protocol, Alice and Bob will only send their nonces (and the "ACK" message) once.
 This could cause problems when messages get lost.
-To deal with this, we allow Alice to send her nonce again in case she hasn't received a response from Bob.
+To deal with this, we allow Alice to send her nonce again (arbitrarily many times) in case she hasn't received a response from Bob.

 ### Questions